 Note that unlike ARIC visit 5, no cognitively normal controls are selected for Stage 2.
 This is because sufficient data were collected at visit 5 to demonstrate that there was essentially no added yield (no missed MCI/dementia cases) by collecting Stage 2 assessments when cognitive test scores were normal.
-Thus at visit 6, Stage 2 is limited to those that meet the cognitive criteria (described above).
+Thus at visit 6 and 7, Stage 2 is limited to those that meet the cognitive criteria described previously.

-Note that these two criteria, cognitive domain failure (Section 2.2.a) and visit 5 to visit 6 cognitive decline (Section 2.2.b) which are used for Stage 2 selection are also required for a diagnosis of MCI or dementia at visit 6 (section 4.4).
+Note that the stage 2 selection criteria, cognitive domain failure (Section 2.2.a) and visit 6 (or V5 in the absence of V6) to visit 7 cognitive decline (Section 2.2.b), are used to determine MCI or dementia diagnoses at visit 7 (section 4.4).

-There may be some participants who come to visit 6 and do not complete any neurocognitive tests, or perhaps only the MMSE.
+There may be some participants who come to visit 7 and do not complete any neurocognitive tests, or perhaps only the MMSE.
 In this case the participant is automatically selected to Stage 2.